Amazon account suspended. How do I fix it?

 The steps to activate your Amazon account are the following:

-- Confirm the reason for your account was blocked.
-Assuming that you require a VAT number, contact a service provider who can help you with the VAT registration and , if applicable, regularization of your obligations in the country where you are registering for VAT.
+- Confirm the reason why your account was blocked.
+Assuming that you require a VAT number, contact a service provider who can help you with the VAT registration and, if applicable, the regularization of your obligations in the country where you are registering for VAT.

 - Once you initiate the VAT registration, you should write a letter to Amazon and explain the situation.
 This letter should be sent to your contact at Amazon and kept in your records for future reference.

-At Marosa , our VAT registrations tool will help you understanding the Tax Obligations you have in each country by answering a couple of questions.
+At Marosa, our VAT registrations tool will help you to understand the tax obligations you have in each country by answering a couple of questions.

 As a rule, if you store goods in a country, you must have a VAT number in that country.
-For example, if you join the Pan-European program, you must have a VAT number in Spain, Italy, France, Germany, the United Kingdom, Italy, Poland, and the Czech Republic because you hold stock in all these jurisdictions.
+For example, if you join the pan-European program, you must have a VAT number in Spain, Italy, France, Germany, Italy, Poland, and the Czech Republic because you hold stock in all these jurisdictions.

 Once you obtain the VAT numbers, you are obliged to charge VAT on sales made in those countries and report these sales by filing VAT returns, which may have a monthly or quarterly frequency depending on the country.